MilanStaffehl/numdantic/README.md

 > [!NOTE]
 >
-> There is one significant caveat to this approach: you cannot mix unspecific axes and axes of specific length, i.e. attempting to assign `widescreen_image` to a variable typed to have shape `Shape[int, int, int]` does not work and will cause type checkers to report an error.
+> There is one significant caveat to this approach: you cannot mix unspecified axes and axes of specific length, i.e. attempting to assign `widescreen_image` to a variable typed to have shape `Shape[int, int, int]` does not work and will cause type checkers to report an error.
 Once you opt for literals in your shapes, you will have to commit to them.
 Learn more about this limitation and why it occurs in the section about [Limitations](#limitations).

 ### Named axes